oussema-fdhila/Portfolio/README.md

 Using documents (such as medical records, reports, or clinical notes) to detect whether a person is ill.
 This typically involves applying Natural Language Processing (**NLP**) techniques to extract meaningful information from the text and then utilizing **Machine Learning** models to classify or predict the presence of a disease based on the extracted data.

+### Premier League Player Statistics Analysis

+Conducted web scraping from various websites to gather detailed statistics on all Premier League players for the current season.
+The scraped data was compiled into a comprehensive dataframe named epl_df.
+This dataframe served as the foundation for an in-depth data analysis.
+I generated insightful visualizations and plots to explore and understand key aspects of the Premier League this season, including player performance, team contributions, and other trends.

 ## Certificates
 ### Applications of AI for Anomaly Detection (NVIDIA)